IntelLabs/matsciml/docs/source/best-practices.rst

 spikes in the training loss.
 This callback can help identify these occurrences.

-The ``devset``/``fast_dev_run`` approach detailed above is also useful for testing engineering/infrastructure (e.g. accelerator offload and logging), but not necessarily for probing training dynamics.
+The ``devset``/``fast_dev_run`` approach detailed above is also useful for testing engineering/infrastructure (e.g. accelerator offload), but not necessarily for probing training dynamics.
 Instead, we recommend using the ``overfit_batches`` argument in ``pl.Trainer``